SQUIDzillaNFT/jim_bridge_mInventoryRemake/README.md

 # Jim_Bridge

-QUICK edit for enabling stashes for shops, and stash crafting functionality with the Latest CodeM Inventory Remake.
+QUICK edit for enabling stashes for shops, and stash crafting functionality with the Latest CodeM Inventory Remake. make sure you still put items in qb-core/shared/items.lua as well as in the inventory itemslist.lua

 This script is intended to be used with my all my scripts (soon)